naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 ## Useful Tools

-- [Gyazo](https://gyazo.com/en): Tool for making screen captures into animation GIF.
+- [Gyazo](https://gyazo.com/en): Tool for making animated GIFs from screen captures.
 Use it for showing how the function works.

 ## Licensing and copyright